 Meningitis is a more common form of the disease in young children.
 Permanent central nervous system damage in children as a result of TBE is less common.
 However, even small children can get a severe form of the disease as a result of the infection.
 Studies have also shown that children have long-term learning and memory problems and behavioral disorders, even after a mild form of the disease.

 After the basic immunity provided by the three doses, the first booster is given three years after the third dose.
-Then step up as follows:

 - For those under the age of 50, the next booster after 10 years